hananils/kirby-tiles/README.md

 composer require hananils/kirby-tiles
 ```

-## Files
+## File storage and routes

 Upload your map style and your tiles using Kirby's files fields.
-The following routes are proviced:
+The following routes are provided:

 ### Styles